 SOC 101 Introduction to Sociology : 3 credits

 PSY 207 Statistics with Computer Applications : 4 credits

 Academic Standards for Admission into the MS in Occupational Therapy Program

 Students who enroll at TSC in the 4+2 Bachelor leading to the MS in Occupational Therapy program are guaranteed acceptance to the graduate level of the OT Program in the fourth year of study, providing they maintain the following academic requirements in the first three years:

 Achieve a minimum 3.250 cumulative GPA for coursework completed during undergraduate study.
-Earn a minimum grade of “C” or higher in each of the OT Program prerequisite courses and a 3.000 cumulative science GPA in all OT Program prerequisite courses (Anatomy & Physiology I and II, Physics I).
+Earn a minimum grade of “C” or higher (2.000) in each of the OT Program prerequisite courses and

 Document at least 20 hours of clinical observation under the supervision of an occupational therapist before beginning the professional program.
 Students are encouraged to complete clinical observation hours as early as possible.